 Have courage to use your own understanding! -that is the motto of enlightenment.
 Emmanuel Kant.1

-The reasoning based on ratio that evolved during the Renaissance had never disappeared and it had an impact on the 18th-century mindset in the form of the enlightenment.
+The reasoning based on a ratio that evolved during the Renaissance had never disappeared and it had an impact on the 18th-century mindset in the form of the enlightenment.
 Freeing oneself from the bonds of doctrines was considered a virtue in the circles of these thinkers, while despised by others.
 While the luxury of thinking about freedom is usually restricted to those who can afford it, it did have a large impact on the general population of the time.

-Up until the 18th-century, it was unheard of that the working classes would openly criticize the rulers of the day.
-During the reign of Louis XV of France, this changed and the people openly mocked the King through libelles (mockery pamphlets) and eventually this spiraled into a general consensus of disapproval towards Louis and all he stood for.
-The later King Louis XVI could not change this attitude and he himself became subject of ridicule.
+Up until the 18th century, it was unheard of that the working classes would openly criticize the rulers of the day.
+During the reign of Louis XV of France, this changed and the people openly mocked the King through libelles (mockery pamphlets) eventually this spiraled into a general consensus of disapproval towards Louis and all he stood for.
+The later King Louis XVI could not change this attitude and he himself became the subject of ridicule.
 Eventually, this all led to the French Revolution with reforms throughout Europe and the American Revolution.

 When around 1760 the Scottish architect Robert Adams returned from his Grande Tour, he developed a style inspired by Palladianism and his own recordings in Italy, but also by Chinese and gothic ornaments.
 This style became known as the “Adam style” and is regarded as the first complete neoclassical style as this style was not restricted to architecture alone.
-Adam did not follow the strict rules of Palladio (which he did not like much), but there are the obvious similarities – at least at first glance.
+Adam did not follow the strict rules of Palladio (which he did not like much), but there are obvious similarities – at least at first glance.
 In the USA this style would become the “Federal Style”.
-Adam’s design showed much symmetry in design and among his favorite themes were fluted pilasters, rams heads, draped festoons, flower wreaths and oval pateras,2 all in low relief and with a perfect balance between decoration and utility.
+Adam’s design showed much symmetry in design and among his favorite themes were fluted pilasters, rams heads, draped festoons, flower wreaths and oval patterns,2 all in low relief and with a perfect balance between decoration and utility.

 In France, this style was adopted from around 1770, especially due to the influence of the fashionable Princess Marie Antoinette (spouse of the future King Louis XVI).
 These early French examples still showed remnants of the rococo but as time progressed it became more and more classical.
 The French style was more decorative than its English counterpart and it became known as the “Louis Seize Style”.3 It was later followed by the Directoire and subsequently by the Empire.

-Following the storming of the Bastille in Paris, 1789, the French revolution set the stage for political turmoil which would last for a decade and in which many aristocrats – as well as counter-revolutionists – found their fates being sealed by the guillotine.
+Following the storming of the Bastille in Paris, 1789, the French Revolution set the stage for political turmoil which would last for a decade and in which many aristocrats – as well as counter-revolutionists – found their fates being sealed by the guillotine.
 During the last years of the revolution, from 1795 to 1799, France was ruled by five chosen “directors” and this period is referred to as the directoire (or directory).
 The style of the directoire is a transition between the Louis Seize style and the later Empire style.
-When the revolutionist general Napoleon Bonaparte returned to Paris from the many wars that were fought by the French – both domestic as abroad -, he soon took over power as the Premier Consul of France.
-Five years later, in 1804, Napoleon crowned himself as emperor of France and this reign lasted to 1814.
+When the revolutionist general Napoleon Bonaparte returned to Paris from the many wars that were fought by the French – both domestically and abroad -, he soon took over power as the Premier Consul of France.
+Five years later, in 1804, Napoleon crowned himself as emperor of France and this reign lasted until 1814.
 The victories of the revolutionary and Napoleonic wars – where Napoleon captured most of mainland Europe and Northern Africa – led to a revival of an Egyptian revival in France.
 Typical decorative elements from the different conquested nations can be found in the French Empire style from around 1800 and many other countries soon adopted this style.
-There was a great admiration for the period of the twelve Roman emperors which was expressed by the laurel wreaths and other typical Caesarian decorations.
-Trophies and like heroic ornaments were used in abundance to show the grandeur of the French nation.
+There was great admiration for the period of the twelve Roman emperors which was expressed by the laurel wreaths and other typical Caesarian decorations.
+Trophies and heroic ornaments were used in abundance to show the grandeur of the French nation.

 As in Great Britain inspirations were drawn more from the ancient Greeks than from the Romans (as in France).
-One of the polymaths in the Greek revival – or Hellenism – was Johann Joachim Winckelmann who published his Geschichte der Kunst des Alterthums (“History of Ancient Art”) in 1764.4 As Germany always has been – and still is – an accumulation of semi-independent states, ruled by different Princes and other nobility, one can not generalize the styles in the Holy Roman Empire.
-In some states, the enlightenment was favored, while in others it was not.
+One of the polymaths in the Greek revival – or Hellenism – was Johann Joachim Winckelmann who published his Geschichte der Kunst des Alterthums (“History of Ancient Art”) in 1764.4 As Germany always has been – and still is – an accumulation of semi-independent states, ruled by different Princes and other nobility, one can not generalize the styles of the Holy Roman Empire.
+In some states, the Enlightenment was favored, while in others it was not.
 The German parallel to the English Regency and the French Empire styles is the Biedermeier style.

 To finance the war against France, the German nobility was asked in 1813 to turn in their golden artifacts.
 As a patriotic reward, they received an iron cast ring with the words “Gold gab ich fur Eisen” (“gold I gave for iron”).
 This Fer de Berlin – as this type of jewelry became known – later developed into a new rage in Germany.

 From around 1750 silhouettes were used to commemorate loved ones or idols, as royalty.
-The memento mori jewelry expanded to incorporating hair of loved ones into depictions, or even into complete chains made from hair.
-During the end of the 18th century, micro mosaics became popular and this type of decoration technique really developed from about 1810, swell as for pietra dura mosaics.
+The memento mori jewelry expanded to incorporating the hair of loved ones into depictions, or even into complete chains made from hair.
+During the end of the 18th century, micromosaics became popular and this type of decoration technique really developed from about 1810, swell as for pietra dura mosaics.
 Greek key – and running dog – meander ornaments were very popular from about 1800.

 The Italian campaigns by Napoleon Bonaparte against Italy in 1796 caused a renewed interest in Roman culture as the art of glyptography.
 Napoleon issued the formation of a cameo carving school under the guidance of Jouffroy Romain-Vincent.
-A popular style of necklace around 1800 was the necklace “en esclavage“, a necklace made from a series of plaques (cameos, mosaics or depictions of other material) which were connected by several fine chains.
+A popular style of necklace around 1800 was the necklace “en esclavage“, a necklace made from a series of plaques (cameos, mosaics or depictions of other material) that were connected by several fine chains.

 - Kant, Immanuel.
 An Answer to the Question: What is Enlightenment?, 1784.